psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 ---

-10. **Conclusion – Recap your story**
+10. **Conclusion â€“ Recap your story** @jtalik
-- Where you started – Customer requirements
+- Where you started â€“ Customer requirements
-- Where you ended – proof of satisfying customer requirements
+- Where you ended â€“ proof of satisfying customer requirements

 ##### Slides: